nativecode-dev/blackbeard/README.md

 Production Ready

 - `ircwatch` watches an IRC announce channel for specific links to push to `Radarr` or `Sonarr`.
-- `scheduler` runs scheduled jobs.
+- `scheduler` runs pre-defined scripts on a given schedule.

 Work In Progess